JohnSnowLabs/spark-nlp/docs/_posts/cayorodriguez/2022-07-07-lemmatizer_bsc_ca_3_0.md

 ## Description

-Lemmatizer using lookup tables from BSC/projecte_aina sources
+Lemmatizer using lookup tables from `BSC/projecte_aina` sources.
+This Lemmatizer should work with specific tokenization rules included in the Python usage section.

 ## Predicted Entities